PaleAlex/Choosing/README.md

 # Choosing
-Best web application for restaurant suggestions using similarity between users.
+Best Italian web application for restaurant suggestions using similarity between users.

 Streamlit and GoogleMaps API used.